 Secondary Music at Metropole is practical and a hands-on learning experience, available to all our students.
 We hope that they develop an interest in the subject and unlock their musical potential with us here.

-Further opportunities to develop and grow individual musical ability are available through our instrumental programme with GEMS Music Hub and we offer a range of Masterclass activities to spark our student’s interest and passion.
+Further opportunities to develop and grow individual musical ability are available through our instrumental programme with CMA Centre for Musical Arts and we offer a range of Masterclass activities to spark our student’s interest and passion.